capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 4. The user is automatically navigated to the room.

 ## Use Case 8 - Playing a Quest with a Party
-Intention: Two users want to solve a coding problem together during a quest.
-Context is use case 7.
+Intention: Context is Use Case 6 (quest created for at least two players) and 7 (one or more players join the existing quest created by user in use case 6).
+At least two users want to solve a coding problem together during a quest.
 1. The quest begins by displaying the quest briefing to the user, providing a story for the user.
 2. The game screen is now displayed to the user where they can see:
    - User's avatar